 Mental Health and Wellbeing

-Our Inclusion Leader and Mental Health Lead: Jenna Withers.
+Our Inclusion Leader and Senior Mental Health Lead: Jenna Withers

-At St. Norbert’s Catholic Voluntary Academy, one of our core aims is to promote positive Mental Health and Well-Being for our whole school community (children, staff, parents and carers).
-We recognise how important mental health and emotional well-being is to our lives in just the same way as physical health and we ensure this is a high priority building this into many areas of the curriculum such as PSHE, RE and RSHE.
+At St. Norbert’s Catholic Voluntary Academy, one of our core aims is to promote positive Mental Health and Well-Being for our whole school community (children, staff, parents, governors and wider community).
+We recognise how important mental health and emotional well-being is to our lives in just the same way as physical health and we ensure this is a high priority building this into all areas of the curriculum.

 We recognise that children’s mental health is a crucial factor in their overall well-being and can affect their learning and achievement.
 All children go through ups and downs during their school career and some face significant life events.

 Schools can be a place for children and young people to experience a nurturing and supportive environment that has the potential to develop self-esteem and give positive experiences for overcoming adversity and building resilience.
-For some, school will be a place of respite from difficult home lives and offer positive role models and relationships, which are critical in promoting children’s Well-Being and can help engender a sense of belonging and community.
+For some, school will be a place of respite and offering positive role models and relationships, are critical in promoting children’s well-being and can help engender a sense of belonging and community.

 Mental health and well-being is not just the absence of mental health problems.
 We want all children/young people to: